mlaroy/mikelaroy.ca/src/posts/basic-web-dev-2.md

 ### Colours

-Finally, you'll see that our `color` an `background-color` properties are using weird numbers.
+Finally, you'll see that our `color` and `background-color` properties are using weird numbers.
 This is using the [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) system to reference colour values.
 In CSS, it uses six digits; two each for the red, green and blue components of the colour.
 A three digit value is also valid, depending on the configuration.
 Follow the link above for a more information.
 Here's a handy tool to help [find the codes for the colours](https://htmlcolorcodes.com/) you're looking to use.

 Our newly styled page should look like this: